MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 ###  Connect to a users wallet and sign a message

-Now we go to the core of our implementation, connecting to a users wallet.
-This will happen inside the `connect` function which will be called when the user clicks the connect button.
+Now we go to the core of our implementation, connecting to a user's wallet.
+We do this inside a `connect` function which gets called when the user clicks the connect button.

 __[See the full function](https://github.com/MetaMask/examples/tree/main/examples/metamask-siwe/pages/login.tsx)__